 Brent Gallenberger, Summer Youth Internship Program Instructor

-The Institute for Career Development (ICD) is gearing up for its two-week-long Summer Youth Internship Program for young people who face barriers to employment.
+The Institute for Career Development (ICD) is gearing up for its twelve-week-long Summer Youth Internship Program for young people who face barriers to employment.
 This program is the first-of-its-kind to be offered at ICD, and is an important tool in connecting our participants to the financial, social, and emotional benefits of employment.

 By using a variety of adaptive learning techniques, I, along with other ICD instructors, engage high school students and recent high school graduates in a 360-degree work readiness experience.
 From goal-setting to career exploration, resume writing to professionalism in the workplace, and financial income management to self-advocacy, students come out of this program equipped with the tools they need to pursue their vocational and occupational endeavors.